Video produced by StoryMineMedia

 The following information regarding the Center for Documentary Studies continuing education offerings (CDS Courses) is in accordance with Duke University’s current policies and guidelines related to coronavirus / COVID-19:

-- The Fall 2020 Certificate in Documentary Arts graduation ceremony took place online on Friday, December 4.
-Congratulations to our five extraordinary graduates; read more about the artists and their final projects.
+- The Spring 2021 Certificate in Documentary Arts graduation ceremony took place online on Friday, May 14.
+Congratulations to our extraordinary graduate, free feral; read more about the artist and their final project.